-No more than eight players are allowed in the settee area during any part of competition.
+An unlimited number of players may be named to a final roster.
+No more than eight players are allowed in the settee area during any part of any competition.
 Rules for substituting are the same as for regular season play.
 Each postseason tournament will have its own rules regarding the number of players from a team's roster that are eligible for competition at specified times.

-3.03a Post Season Tournaments - Varsity Super Regionals
+3.03a Post Season Tournaments - Class AAAA and Class AAA Varsity State Tournaments